Watch and Wait

 This drug, given orally, may be used in MF patients who have an extremely high platelet count.

 Radiation uses high-powered beams, such as X-rays, to kill cells.
 Radiation therapy can help reduce the size of the spleen, when surgical removal isn’t an option.
-It is also used to treat bone pain and tumors outside the bone marrow.
+It is also used to treat bone pain and tumors outside of the bone marrow.

 Surgical Removal of the Spleen (Splenectomy)